 Another reason fares are lower in late August: Many students and teachers are headed back to school, making for slightly lower demand.

 2. Be super-flexible.

 Unless there's a specific and unchangeable reason why you have to be in Europe on a certain day, be flexible on your travel dates.
 Use a flight search site such as Kayak or TripAdvisor Flights and select the "flexible travel dates" option.
-For example: When I searched for a flight from D.C.'s Dulles International Airport to Charles de Gaulle International Airport in Paris during the first two weeks of July, the difference between the lowest and highest prices was $232.
+For example: When I searched for a flight from New York to Paris during the first two weeks of July, the difference between the lowest and highest prices was $271.

 3. Fly on a weekday.

-For the aforementioned Washington-to-Paris flight, the lowest-priced flight was on a Wednesday.
-Mid-week flights tend to be cheaper across the board.
+For the aforementioned New York-to-Paris flight, the lowest-priced flight was on a Tuesday.
+Midweek flights tend to be cheaper across the board.
 Aim for Tuesday or Wednesday departures and returns.

 4. Fly to a gateway city.

 This rings especially true if you're planning to go to Central or Eastern Europe -- flying to Western European cities tends to be much cheaper, and then you can connect with flights on one of dozens of European discount airlines.
 (Learn more about international discount airlines.)